 How do I prepare sunflower microgreens?

-Snip them with scissors just above the mat, at the stem base, once they’ve grown to the size you want.
-Then, rinse with a strainer or colander and leave them to dry for a few minutes on some paper towel before using.
+Snip with scissors just above the mat, at the base of the shoots, once they’ve grown to the size you want.
+Rinse with a colander and leave to dry on paper towel for a few minutes before use.

 Once the stems have been cut, they won’t regrow.